Transcripts and College Report

 - Request official transcripts from every college/university attended.

 - A mid-term grade report is not required for transfer admission.

 The primary criterion for admission to Stanford is academic excellence.
 We seek evidence of your preparation and potential to succeed in your academic record.
-Your college transcript should reflect that you have taken a rigorous and balanced curriculum.
+Your college transcript should reflect that you have taken a rigorous curriculum.
 There are no required courses for admission to Stanford.
-If you have attended college for more than one year, we expect that you have begun to focus in a potential major area of study.
+If you have attended college for more than one year, we expect that you have begun to focus on a potential major area of study.